teambit/envs/packages/ts-compiler/README.md

 ## F.A.Q

-### What are my configuration ?
+#### What are my configuration ?

-The default configuration without dev mode or overrides is [here](./config.md)
+The default configuration without dev mode or overrides is [here](./config.md).

-### Whats to do component builds in workspace and doesn't build in capsule?
+#### Whats to do component builds in workspace and doesn't build in capsule?

 Most odds your missing a dependency which influences the global scope like `@types/node` or `@types/mocha`.
 Use overrides to add it to the dependencies.

-### What to do component builds in capsule and workspace but breaks in consuming environment ?
+#### Missing types in consumer environment?

 Some type dependency should be in th dependencies section and not in devDependencies.
-This is because your component exposes a type from that dependency and in order for the consumer environment to get access to that types, you must install it with NPM.
+This is because your component exposes a type from that dependency.
+In order for the consumer environment to get access to that type, you must get when installing the component with NPM.

-### How to include custom-types folder from the author environment?
+#### How to include custom-types folder from the author environment?

 You have some custom-types folder which extend other types with your own type definition.
 You want to reuse it in capsule.
 Do the following: